-During 2021, College captains have led the student body along with the College prefects, house captains and Student Representative Council.
-Each ministry of leadership (the Arts, Community, House, Liturgy, Social Justice, Sport and Stewardship) has attempted to enrich their area of responsibility and make the College a better place.
+During 2022, College captains have led the student body along with the College prefects, house captains and Student Representative Council.
+Each ministry of leadership (the Samaritan (community, liturgy and social justice), Creative and Performing Arts, House and Sport and Stewardship) has attempted to enrich their area of responsibility and make the College a better place.
 Year 12 student leaders were invited to share their faith with the student body at various events.
 The inclusive structure of the student representative council means that all interested students across all age groups are able to display their leadership and contribute to some wonderful initiatives to display our college values.
-In 2021, 182 students were involved in the student representative council.
+In 2022, 178 students were involved in the student representative council.

-In 2021, like all facets of life we were impacted by COVID19 restrictions but managed to find creative ways to support the student body.
-There were a number of significant student-led initiatives including Peer Counseling, online assemblies and events for RUOK?
-Day, the National Day Against Bullying and Violence and Stress-down afternoon.

-We are often consulted through action groups of the SRC, this included taking part in designing the College uniform, reviewing the student recognition system and revamping the House Cup system.
+In 2022, there were a number of significant student-led initiatives including Peer Counselling, College assemblies and events for RUOK?
+Day, the National Day Against Bullying and Violence and Stress-down day.
+We are often consulted through action groups of the SRC, this included taking part in EarthCare group, reviewing the student recognition system and revamping the House Cup system.
 All students were given the opportunity to complete the 'Tell them From Me' survey and the College Wellbeing survey.